Link to View E-service on Filing

-Reopen fees are not automatically assessed in the ePortal, though that feature is expected to be added shortly.
-Reopen fees can be added in the additional Fees section on the General Information screen.
-All motions filed will be reviewed by the clerk to determine if a reopen fee is applicable.
-If the clerk determines a reopen fee is due, the attorney will be notified.
+Reopen fees are not automatically assessed but can be added in the Additional Fees section on the Case Information screen.
+If the clerk determines a reopen fee is due, the filer will be notified.

-Number of Defendants to Enter on Portal—these are the business rules for counting parties:
+Number of Defendants to Enter on Portal — the rules for counting parties are:

 - COUNT all named parties.

 - COUNT Unknown spouse and “unknown parties claiming through named individual defendants who are not known to be dead or alive” regardless of the relationship of the unknown party to the known party.